HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 You just export a constructor (like above), or a single function, or even a set of functions.
 Generally, however, I'd encourage you to export only one thing from each module.

 Of course, browsers don't have support for these kinds of modules out of the box (there is no `window.require`).
 But, luckily that can be fixed.
-We use a clever little tool called [browserify](https://github.com/substack/node-browserify) that lets you use a lot of the node.js utils on the client as well.
+We use a clever little tool called [browserify](https://github.com/substack/node-browserify) that lets you `require` whatever modules you need.
+This also includes being able to declare dependencies in a `package.json` file and just installing `require()`-able modules from npm into your project.
+With this approach, no client-side specific package management like bower is required.
+You simply declare your dependencies in your package file and install them.

-What they do is create a `require` function and bundle up a folder of modules into an app package.
+Browserify will create a `require` system and starting with the module you specify as an entry point it will include each `require`-ed piece of code into an app package that can be sent to the browser.

-Browserify is written for node.js but you could just as easily use another server-side language and just use node to build your client package.
-Ultimately, you're creating a single JS file and of course, once generated, that file can be served just like any other static file.
+Browserify is written for node.js but even if you're using something else to build your web app, you can use node and browserify to build your client package.
+Ultimately, you're just creating a single JS file.
+So once it's generated, that file can be served just like any other static file by any file server you want.

 ## Grab your moonboots

 If you're used to building apps where each script in your app directory has a corresponding `<script>` tag hardcoded in some HTML file somewhere it can be a bit confusing when switching to using a script module system like browserify.

-As I touched on in Chapter 2, we really would like our production environment to serve a single, minified, js file with a unique file name so that we can tell browsers to cache it forever.
-However, that's far from ideal in a development environment.
+As I touched on in Chapter 2, we really would like our production environment to serve a single, minified, `.js` file with a unique file name so that we can tell browsers to cache it forever.
+However, that's far from ideal in a development environment because we don't want to debug minified code in the browser or have to re-build it with every change.
 So, in the interest of keeping the development cycle enjoyable here's what we want:

-1. Easy way to edit/refresh your clientside js files without having to restart the server or re-compile anything manually.
+1. Easy way to edit/refresh your clientside javascript files without having to restart the server or re-compile anything manually.
 2. Be able to easily map code in your browser to the right file and line number in the non-compiled version in your app folder.
 3. Serve unminified code in development.
 4. In production, serve a minfied, uniquely named, permanently cachable file containing your entire app.